Abigail Scott Duniway: Pioneer Path Breaker, post 25

 Abigail and her helpers tried to get enough signatures to put suffrage on the ballot in the 1904 election.
 Unfortunately, they failed to get enough signatures certified in time.

-One comment on “Abigail Scott Duniway: Pioneer Path Breaker, post 25”
+One Response to “Abigail Scott Duniway: Pioneer Path Breaker, post 25”

 Leave a Reply